-In off-line packetized applications Forward Error Correction (FEC) yields spectacular results.
-Via satellite broadcast channel with erasure resilient Raptor codes [Shokrollahi04] it is possible to recurrently update voluminous GPS maps to millions of motor vehicles under conditions of fragmental visibility and without a feed-back channel [Honda04].
-In the film industry, LT codes [Luby02] enable a fast delivery over the lossy internet of the day's film footage from the location it has been shot to the studio that is many thousands of miles away.
+In off-line packetized applications, Forward Error Correction (FEC) yields spectacular results.
+Via satellite broadcast channels thanks to erasure resilient Raptor codes [Shokrollahi04] it is possible to deliver voluminous GPS maps to millions of motor vehicles under conditions of fragmental visibility without a feed-back channel [Honda04].
+In the film industry, LT codes [Luby02] enable the fast delivery over the lossy internet of the day's film footage from the location it has been shot to the studio that is many thousands of miles away.

 The above examples of off-line streaming can significantly benefit from FEC due to the fact that in contrast to real-time streaming, the application is not obliged to deliver the packets in time and the buffer size is not a concern.
-When buffer size is restricted, FEC can only mitigate short granular failures.
-Many studies reported weak or negligible improvements from applications of FEC to real-time streaming.
+When the buffer size is restricted, FEC can only mitigate short granular failures.
+Several studies reported weak or negligible improvements from applications of FEC to real-time streaming.
 Improvements from the application of FEC result only if the stochastic packet loss rate is between 1% and 5% [Johansson02].
 For real-time packetized streaming, Huang proposes to combine FEC with retransmissions [Huang05].

 Studies stressing the poor FEC efficiency always assume that the media stream follows a single path.
-Exploiting multi-path routing "replacing" the long buffering time can nevertheless make FEC also efficient for fault-tolerant real-time streaming.
-There is an emerging body of a literature addressing the path diversity for improving the efficiency of FEC [Qu04], [Tawan04], [Ma03], [Ma04], [Nguyen02] and [Nguyen03].
+Exploiting multi-path routing instead of the long buffering time can nevertheless make FEC also efficient for fault-tolerant real-time streaming.
+There is an emerging body of a literature addressing path diversity for improving the efficiency of FEC [Ou04], [Tawan04], [Ma03], [Ma04], [Nguyen02] and [Nguyen03].
 However these studies are limited to either two (possibly correlated) paths or in the best case to a sequence of parallel and serial links.
-Sets of differing routing topologies, so far, were not considered as a search space for FEC effective routing patterns.
+Sets of differing routing topologies, so far, were not considered as a search space for FEC efficient routing patterns.

-In this paper we present a comparative study of various multi-path routing schemes.
+We present a comparative study of various multipath routing schemes.
 Single path routing, being considered as too hostile, is excluded from our comparisons.
 In order to create steadily diversifying multi-path routing schemes, we propose capillary routing.
 In capillary routing the routing suggestions are proposed layer by layer and the path diversity develops as the layer number increases.
+The first layer is a multipath routing solution ensuring a load balance across the main bottlenecks.
+Successive layers are obtained by recursively spreading out the individual sub-flows of previous layers.
+With the capillarization of the routing, the communication uses the network more reliably.
+The last layer represents the complete capillary routing and, in contrast to shortest path or max-flow solutions, has only one unique solution for any given network and pair of peers.
 Construction algorithms for capillary routing are described in sections 4 and 5.